 Main Subheading

 The position from which you read the meniscus directly impacts the accuracy of your volume measurements.
 Reading from the wrong point can introduce parallax errors, which occur when the position of the observer influences the measurement.
-These errors can be systematic, leading to consistent overestimation or underestimation of the volume.
+Even so, these errors can be systematic, leading to consistent overestimation or underestimation of the volume.
 To minimize parallax and ensure the most accurate readings, it is essential to position your eye level with the meniscus and understand whether to read from the top or bottom of the curve, depending on the liquid.

 Comprehensive Overview